• Skip to primary navigation

 (Yes, we get the picture).

-Keep it plain, or add flavorings like 2 or 3 cinnamon sticks, a fresh vanilla bean, split lengthwise, some orange zest, or (my favorite) ¼ cup of whisky or rum to your cider at the beginning of the simmering process.
+Flavorings: You can keep your boiled cider plain, or add flavorings like 2 or 3 cinnamon sticks, a fresh vanilla bean (split lengthwise), some orange zest, or even ¼ cup of whisky or rum to your cider at the beginning of the simmering process (the alcohol cooks out).

 How to make boiled cider at home